Mosul question: Demographics

-The vilayet had an Arabic-speaking population, a Turkish-speaking population, a Kurdish-speaking population and a large Assyrian-Syriac-speaking population.
+The vilayet contained populations that spoke Arabic, Turkish, Kurdish and Syriac.
 In contrast to Mosul's neighbours, it was much more directly integrated into the Ottoman Empire.
-In terms of religious communities, it was predominately Sunni, with notable communities of Christian Assyrians, Yazidis and Jews that made up a total population of about 800,000 people in the early 20th century.
+In terms of religious communities, it was predominately Sunni Muslim, with notable communities of Christian Assyrians, Yazidis and Jews that made up a total population of about 800,000 people in the early 20th century.
 The communities and their respective leaders were heavily influenced by the political hierarchy, trading networks, and the judicial system of the Ottoman Empire even though they considered themselves on their own and not completely controlled by the empire.

+Turkish statesman Ismet Pasha claimed that the population of Mosul was primarily composed of Turks and Kurds, and claimed that the two ethnic groups were the same people by ancestral origin.
+The British rejected any ethno-national commonality between Turks and Kurds and emphasized that the Kurds and the Kurdish language were of Indo-European origin.
+The British produced population statistics that backed up the predominantly Arab and Kurdish ethnic composition of Mosul and the northern regions.
+Ismet Pasha insisted that the population of Turks in Mosul exceeded that of Arabs, although the British dismissed this argument and asserted that those Turkmen speak a different variant of Turkish.

 Economic resources

 During the period of Ottoman rule, Mosul was involved in the production of fine cotton goods.
 Oil was a known commodity in the region and has been critically important ever since World War I. Mosul was considered a trading capital of the Ottoman Empire because of its location along the trade routes to India and the Mediterranean; it was also considered a political sub-capital.